winlover32/HoneygainPot/Docs/Debug.md

 > </p>
 # How to get debug logs?
 1. Go to Actions tab
-2. Click to the failure task
+2. Click on the failure task
-3. Then click to `Manual` or `Daily` tab then click to the `Run HoneygainPot` section, you will see the debug logs
+3. Then click on the `Manual` or `Daily` tab, and click on the `Run HoneygainPot` section; you will see the debug logs

 <p align="left">
   <img src="/Img/step-1.png">